MFS4711/Hackathon-1-Quiz-Game/README.md

 ## Reflection on Development Process

-### Successes
-Effective use of AI tools, including GitHub Copilot and DALL-E, and how they contributed to the development process.

-### Challenges
-Describe any challenges faced when integrating AI-generated content and how they were addressed.

 ### Final Thoughts
-Provide any additional insights gained during the project and thoughts on the overall process.
-**Guidance:** Begin drafting reflections during Phase 1 and update throughout the project.
-Finalize this section after Phase 4.
-Highlight successes and challenges, particularly regarding the use of AI tools, and provide overall insights into the project.

 This Hackathon Project was not only the first time this team worked together on a web-based development project, it was also the first time the team worked together as such, some time was spent understanding each others personalities as well as their strengths and weaknesses in relation to coding.
 Arguably without this inital time spent together it would have been more difficult to understand how to collaborate and we know going forward, if we were to work in the same team, it would only become easier.